marcouderzo/CSDemoParser/Worklog.md

 ### Finding Matches

 In order to populate the match pool, we need 50 players and 100 matches for each of them.
 Using Steam APIs was not possible.
 Although since 9/17/2019, Valve has provided an [API](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Access_Match_History) that allows players to give access to third-party websites to download their match history, not every user can get those information.
-Indeed, the [documentation](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Access_Match_History) states that to do that you would need a Game Authentication Code created by the user, together with one of their match sharing codes.
+Indeed, the [documentation](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Access_Match_History) states that to do it you would need a Game Authentication Code created by the user, together with one of their match sharing codes.
 So, unless you make them log-in through the Steam API and ask them to partecipate to the project, this path doesn't lead anywhere.

-So we had to look on third-party websites that already use this method.
-[Csgostats.gg](https://csgostats.gg) is a website where you can find all the matches played, check for specific players (Pros and generic players also), and watch their demos.
+Therefore we had to look on third-party websites that already use this method.
+[Csgostats.gg](https://csgostats.gg) is a website where you can find all the matches played, check for players and watch their demos.

-As you click the Watch Demo link, it will launch the Steam Bootstrapper and will start up CS:GO and download the match locally.
-We suppose that is done through the Steam Protocol with: `steam://rungame/730/:steamID:/+csgo_download_match%20CSGO-xxxxx-xxxxx`  Unfortunately, csgostats has CAPTCHAS that just make the automation of the procedure very tricky, maybe not even possible.
+As you click the Watch Demo link, the Steam Bootstrapper will be launched and CS:GO will be started up and the match will be downloaded locally.
+We suppose it is done through the Steam Protocol with: `steam://rungame/730/:steamID:/+csgo_download_match%20CSGO-xxxxx-xxxxx`  Unfortunately, csgostats has CAPTCHAS that just make the automation of the procedure very tricky, maybe not even possible.

 ### Where are CS:GO matches saved and How are they shared?